-Provide a comprehensive nutrition package in order to prevent acute malnutrition to crisis-affected and in particular for women and girls.
-The proximity of military bases or battalions to civilian IDP camps as well as the presence of soldiers inside camps and in host community populations poses a grave concern and generates fear and distress among civilian population and limits their freedom of movement and access to services, especially for women and girls.
+IDP camps as well as the presence of soldiers inside camps and in host community populations poses a grave concern and generates fear and distress among civilian population and limits their freedom of movement and access to services, especially for women and girls.

-Forced recruitment is a key concern, with boys and to a lesser extent girls being forcibly recruited by armed groups.
+Forced recruitment is a key concern, with boys, and to a lesser extent, girls being forcibly recruited by armed groups.

-Human trafficking of women and girls in particular for domestic servitude, sexual exploitation, and forced marriage remains a major threat in Kachin and northern Shan.
-Antitrafficking response and prevention services, monitoring, awareness raising as well as justice for survivors remain limited.
+Human trafficking of women and girls in particular for domestic servitude, sexual exploitation, and forced marriage/pregnancy remains a major threat in Kachin and Northern Shan.
+Anti-trafficking response and prevention services, monitoring, awareness raising as well as justice for survivors remain limited.

-Lack of documentation, including further gender and social barriers to access to documentation, rendering women and marginalized stateless IDPs and ethnic/religious minority groups further marginalised, resulting in lack of freedom of movement and, lack of access to healthcare

-Group and Sub-Sectors to raise awareness of early marriage, domestic violence, and SGBV.
+Lack of documentation, including further gender and social barriers to access to documentation, rendering women and marginalized stateless IDPs and ethnic/religious minority groups further marginalised, resulting in lack of freedom of movement and, lack of access to healthcare services, education, jobs and the justice system, and housing, land and properties etc. lec/bcc campaigns and materials were developed by GBV sub-sector and statelevel working groups to raise awareness of early marriage, domestic violence, and GBV.

-Community engagement and education sessions focused on GBV, SRH, early marriage, sexual violence, and IPV being conducted in Rakhine, Kachin and Northern Shan.
+Community engagement and education sessions focused on GBV, SRHR, child marriage, sexual violence, and IPV are being conducted in Rakhine, Kachin and Northern Shan.
+However, while consistency is key to effective bcc strategies, due to the access restrictions, actors are unable to undertake bcc activities in a very consistent and systematic way.
 Theatre initiative on positive communication and nonviolent conflict resolution targeted at camp male residents has been rolled out.

-Protection WG (including GBV and Child Protection sub-sectors) and the Mine Risk WG are promoting protection mainstreaming across sectors at national and state levels.
+Protection WG (including GBV and child protection sub-sectors) and the mine risk WG are promoting protection mainstreaming across sectors at national and state levels.